Four tips on how to mix & match patterns

 Do you dream of the inspirational looks that you see in interior design magazines but have no idea how to transfer to your home?
 There are so many great combinations of patterns out there, but how do you implement them?
 How do you mix & match patterns in your home?

 Mixing colours & patterns can be overwhelming.
 You can either mix way too many patterns or too many colours and your room may end up looking a mess!
-But if you do it right you’ll end up with a beautiful space and fun looking theme.
+But if you do it right you’ll end up with a beautiful space and a fun-looking theme.

 Today I will outline four tips on how to mix patterns so they will look beautiful in your home.
 Collected, effortless and coordinated all rolled up into one design.